Effective Date: March 15, 2019

-It is solely your responsibility to ensure that you are properly registered and have submitted your registration form (“Idea Submission Form”) and Idea Submission (as defined below) during the “Propose” phase.
+It is solely your responsibility to ensure that you are properly registered and have submitted your Idea Submission (“Idea Submission Form”) during the “Propose” phase.
 Idea Submissions cannot be accepted outside of the dates for this phase.

 What to Submit.
 You should use the “Idea Submission Form” to provide the requested information, describe your idea and attach supporting images or document files.
 Each idea submitted, together with its supporting files constitutes an Idea Submission (“Idea Submission”).